 China calls West's economic de-risking a 'false proposition'

-Beijing is on course to achieve its five per cent economic growth target for 2023, says Chinese Premier Li Qiang at the World Economic Forum meeting.
+Beijing is on course to achieve its 5 per cent economic growth target for 2023, says Chinese Premier Li Qiang at the World Economic Forum meeting.

 TIANJIN: Chinese Premier Li Qiang slammed efforts in the West to "de-risk" the global economy as a "false proposition" on Tuesday (Jun 27), hitting back against US and EU policy aimed at reducing their reliance on China.